 Riparian buffers and other natural landscapes can protect the water quality of waterbodies within a watershed.
 The riparian buffer zone is the area of land located immediately adjacent to streams, lakes, or other surface waters.
-The incorporation of buffer requirements in the municipal land use approval process will help protect these areas near the impaired segment of the Indian River sub-regional basin from the effect of IC, and offer these streams added protection from further degradation due to stormwater runoff.
+The incorporation of buffer requirements in the municipal land use approval process will help protect these areas near Fenger Brook from the effect of IC, and these streams can be protected from further degradation due to stormwater runoff.